szaumoor/ZSTweaks/ZSTweaks/README.md

 Self-explanatory.
 Most spells that deal damage only on a failed save are not very attractive.
 This will make it a better choice.

+**Component 451:** Make Chain Lightning scale more strongly and spread faster to enemies

+This modifies the projectile so it spreads faster, making it less annoying.
+Additionally, the starting damage is now 8d6, increasing to 12d6 with with the same scaling as vanilla.
+Both things can be freely allowed or disallowed through the configuration file.
+Not available for IWDEE.

 </details>

 ---